lacemap/lacemap.github.io/Embed-the-map.md

 Embed the map in your own website
 =================================

-The basic steps to embed the lacemap in your own website are explained on https://github.com/lacemap/lacemap.github.io/
+The basic steps to embed the lacemap in your own website are explained on https://github.com/lacemap/lacemap.github.io/ aditional options are given below.

 Advanced options